Samsung Galaxy A03: Hardware

-The Samsung Galaxy A03 is equipped with a 6.5 in PLS TFT capacitive touchscreen with a resolution of 720 x 1600 (~270 ppi).
-The phone itself measures 164.2 x 75.9 x 9.1 mm (6.46 x 2.99 x 0.36 inches) and weighs 196 grams (6.91 oz).
+The Samsung Galaxy A03 is equipped with a 6.5-inch PLS TFT capacitive touchscreen with a resolution of 1600×720 pixels.
+The phone itself measures 164.2 mm × 75.9 mm × 9.1 mm (6.46 x 2.99 x 0.36 inches) and weighs 196 grams (6.91 oz).
 The A03 is constructed with a glass front and a plastic back and frame.
-This device is powered by the Unisoc Tiger T606 SoC with Octa-core (2x1.6 GHz & 6x1.6 GHz) CPU and an ARM Mali-G57 MP2 650 MHz GPU.
-The phone can have either 32 GB, 64 or 128 GB of internal storage as well as either 3 GB or 4 GB of RAM.
-Internal storage can be expanded via a Micro SD card up to 512GB.
-The phone also includes a 3.5mm headphone jack.
-It has a non-removable 5000mAh lithium-ion battery.

 Camera

 The Samsung Galaxy A03 has a dual-camera setup arranged vertically on the left side of the rear of the phone along with the flash.
 The main camera is a 48 MP wide lens and the second is a 2 MP depth sensor.
-The main camera can record video up at 1080p @ 30fps.
-A single 5 MP front-facing camera is present in a notch.
+The main camera can record video up at 1080p @ 30 fps.
+A single 5 MP front-facing camera is present in a notch.The Samsung Galaxy A03 Core does have the same as a regular A03, but it only has one camera that is 8 MP on the back and 5 MP on the front.

+Processor

+The Unisoc T606 is an SoC designed by Chinese semiconductor company Unisoc, featuring an octa-core CPU (2x Cortex-A75 cores clocked at 2 GHz and 6x Cortex-A55 cores clocked at 1.6 GHz) and a Mali-G57 MP1 GPU.

+Memory

+The Samsung Galaxy A03s has varying storage configurations from 32 GB to 128 GB of internal storage and 3 GB to 4 GB of RAM.
+Both storage and RAM play an important role in the device's performance and usability. eMMC 5.1 technology is used for its internal storage, providing faster read and write speeds than previous versions.
+Additionally, the device includes a microSDXC slot, allowing users to expand their storage capacity up to 1 TB.

+Battery

+The Galaxy A03 has a Li-Po 5000 mAh non-removable battery.
+With a power-efficient processor and optimized software, the Galaxy A03 can provide up to 15 hours of internet browsing, up to 34 hours of talk time, and up to 19 hours of video playback on a single charge.

 Software

-The Samsung Galaxy A03 originally came with One UI Core 3.1 over Android 11 but it can be updated to One UI Core 5 over Android 13.
+The Samsung Galaxy A03 originally came with One UI Core 3.1 over Android 11 but it can be updated to One UI Core 5.1 over Android 13.